Talking Brands: Why has TRANSFORMERS survived – and thrived – for 40 years?

 Stephanie Griggs, Founder & Creative Director, Studio Griggs

 I’ll be the first to admit that I wasn’t into TRANSFORMERS as a child.
-But as an adult, seeing my five-year-old son playing with his Bumblebee and Optimus Prime toys, I gained a new-found appreciation of the play pattern that was igniting his imagination so brilliantly.
+But as an adult, seeing my five-year-old son playing with his Bumblebee and Optimus Prime toys, I gained a new-found appreciation of the play pattern that was so clearly capturing his imagination.

 Thinking about the secret sauce to its 40-year popularity, the franchise’s toy-first origin is an impressive success story and, I think, testament to using a can-do, collaborative approach to building an IP.
 Hasbro took the hugely popular TRANSFORMERS toys by Takara Tomy to Marvel, who created a narrative universe, backstory and character names, publishing the first official TRANSFORMERS comic book in 1984.
 This was the perfect way to solidify the characters in pop culture, while providing a springboard to a cross-media licensing strategy that’s stood the test of time.